AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

 ### 📌 Item 55: Familiarize yourself with Boost

-- Boost is a community and web site for the development of free, open source, peer-reviewed C++ libraries.
+- Boost is a community and website for the development of free, open source, peer-reviewed C++ libraries.
   Boost plays an influential role in C++ standardization.
 - Boost offers implementations of many TR1 components, but it also offers many other libraries, too.